Institutional Review Board

 Research in which human beings participate as subjects conducted under the auspices of Muhlenberg College, by its faculty, students, and staff, is subject to review by the College's Institutional Review Board (IRB).
 The IRB is the body charged with reviewing, prior to its commencement, all research and experimental activities in which human beings participate as subjects, as well as research by external researchers seeking to use Muhlenberg College students or personnel as research subjects.

-Our Spring 2013 Meeting Dates are as follows:
+Our Fall 2013 Meeting Dates are as follows: